 As the disc enters the second half, Omoba gets into troubled waters.
 The former rapper tries to spit bars on a couple of songs ‘Real G’ featuring M.I and ‘Overdose and Jonzing’ featuring Yung Breed.
 M.I doesn’t have to go up a gear to run circles around the Prince of Mavin.
 Both tracks feature a D’Prince with a feeble flow and delivery that isn’t cock sure.

 More cringe worthy lines pop up on ‘Shower’ when D’Prince actually says ‘my money wey dey ooze like chuku chuku’.
 On ‘No More Sleeping On ‘Em’ where Wizkid awkwardly boasts of having a 9mm gun likeDavid Banner, D’Prince drops another wack line when he sings ‘I don grow o, I chop Don Jazzy fertilizer.
-It’s not something that you find in your Tantalizer’
+It’s not something that you find in your Tantalizer’.

 When a superhero is in trouble, his superhero friends come in and rescue him.
 Fellow Mavins, Wande Coal and Tiwa Savage save the latter end of the LP with their feature on ‘Ojoro’ and ‘Ife’ respectively.
 They help salvage the album as lackluster songs (Chant, Thank You) threaten to drown it.